rstudio/flexdashboard/README.md

 -   Ideal for publishing interactive JavaScript visualizations based on [htmlwidgets](http://www.htmlwidgets.org) (also works with standard base, lattice, and grid graphics).

--   Flexible and easy to specify layouts, including automatic sizing of charts to fill the browser.
+-   Flexible and easy to specify layouts.
+Charts are intelligently re-sized to fill the browser and adapted for display on mobile devices.

 -   Optionally use [Shiny](http://shiny.rstudio.com) to drive visualizations dynamically.